100 Years of Women in Law

 In 1919 the first woman was admitted to study law at the University of Vienna – a milestone in the history of women in law.
 Today, 100 years later, women are represented in all legal fields – but they are still facing challenges in their work life.
 So let’s take a closer look at the history of women in law in Austria.

 The faculty of philosophy was the first faculty of the University of Vienna to admit women to their studies in 1897.
 But it was not until 1919 that the faculty of law opened its doors for women.
 One of the reasons why it took so long is that obtaining a law degree was a pre-condition for most jobs in the civil service.
 And as these professions were seen as male-only, it wasn’t necessary for women to study law, as they would not work in the public sector anyway.
 Therefore, the judicial benches were a field reserved for men until 1947.

 Women in Courts

 A petition concerning the admission of women as judges was put forward to the government in 1930.
 Again, the opponents argued that women were too emotional and sensitive.
-Therefore could not decide rationally and would not be assertive enough.
+Therefore they could not decide rationally and would not be assertive enough.
 The petition was not successful – it remained unanswered and the debate about admitting female judges fell silent.
-It was not until the late 1930s during the National Socialist regime that women were allowed to work in court service due to staff shortages.
-They continued their jobs in court service after the restoration of the Republic.
-Finally, in 1947, the first two women became judgesin Austria:
+It was not until the late 1930s, during the National Socialist regime, that women could work in court service due to staff shortages.
+They continued their jobs in the courts after the restoration of the Republic.
+Finally, in 1947, the first two women became judges in Austria: